PabloPiaggi/JCP-2019/Na/01_Distributions/README.md

-# Calculation of distributions of the kernel for the liquid and solid
+# Calculation of distributions of the kernel for the liquid and the solid

+In this directory we provide LAMMPS and Plumed inputs to calculate the distributions of the kernel.
+Open the Jupyter notebook for more details.

+The distributions are shown in the next figure.
 ![](distributions.png)